talha309/dictionary/README.md

 # dictionary
-about dictionary in detail. what is function in python.
+About dictionary in detail. what is function in python. author-Muhammad Talha